openframeworks/ofSite/documentation/3d/ofNode.markdown

 Rotate relative to current orientation around arbitrary axis.

-Parameters:
+**Parameters:**

-param0 Desired relative angle change in radians as float. param1 X angle of the axis to rotate around in degrees as float. param2 Y angle of the axis to rotate around in degrees as float. param3 Z angle of the axis to rotate around in degrees as float.
+param0 Desired relative angle change in degrees as float.

+param1 X angle of the axis to rotate around in degrees as float.

+param2 Y angle of the axis to rotate around in degrees as float.

+param3 Z angle of the axis to rotate around in degrees as float.